jareynos/Adv_Web_Apps_Capstone_Flashcard_Decks/readme.md

 2. `npm start`
 3. Open `http://localhost:3000` and register or login

-This demo adds simple plaintext user accounts and server-side sessions so each user has their own decks. **Passwords are stored in plaintext for demo purposes only — do not use this pattern in professional use.**
+This demo adds simple plaintext user accounts and server-side sessions so each user has their own decks. **Passwords are stored in plaintext for demo purposes only**

 ## Run Locally